martinaspeciale/smart-traffic-analysis/data/README.md

+# Data folder
-# Data folder\nThis folder contains raw and processed datasets.
+This folder contains raw and processed datasets